TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

 Many of our Services are accessible to international sellers and buyers.
 We may offer certain programs, tools, and site experiences of particular interest to international sellers and buyers, such as estimated local currency conversion and international shipping calculation tools.
 Sellers and buyers are responsible for complying with all laws and regulations applicable to the international sale, purchase, and shipment of items.
 If you purchase an item on an eBay site other than eBay.com, you are subject to the User Agreement of that other eBay site with respect to that particular purchase.

 You may list your items directly on one or more of eBay's international sites.
 Additionally, you may direct us to display your listing on eBay sites other than the original eBay listing site, including where you choose to list an item with an international shipping option (such as worldwide shipping or the Global Shipping Program). the appearance of your listings on these sites is not guaranteed.
-When you sell your items internationally, you agree to be subject to that other site's User Agreement, policies, and the eBay International Selling Policy.
-You may restrict international buyers from purchasing your items if you explicitly exclude international shipping from your listings and apply an exclusion list to your listings.
+When you sell your items internationally, you agree to be subject to that other site's User Agreement, policies, and our eBay Money Back Guarantee.
+You may adjust your account settings within My eBay to indicate your preferences on international shipping by excluding international shipping and applying an exclusion list to the applicable countries.

 You authorize us to use automated tools to translate your eBay content and member-to-member communications, in whole or in part, into local languages where such translation solutions are available.
 We may provide you with tools which will enable you to translate content at your request.
 The accuracy and availability of any translation are not guaranteed.

 Content

 When providing content using the Services (directly or indirectly), you grant us a non-exclusive, worldwide, perpetual, irrevocable, royalty-free, sublicensable (through multiple tiers) right to exercise any and all Intellectual Property Rights (as defined above) you have in that content in connection with our provision, expansion, and promotion of the Services, in any media known now or developed in the future.
-To the fullest extent permitted under applicable law, you waive your right to enforce against eBay, our assignees, our sublicensees, and their assignees your Intellectual Property Rights in that content in connection with our, those assignees', and those sublicensees' use of that content.
+To the fullest extent permitted under applicable law, you waive your right to enforce against eBay, our assignees, our sublicensees, and their assignees your Intellectual Property Rights in that content in connection with our, those assignees', and those sublicensees' use of that content in connection with our provision, expansion, and promotion of the Services.

-You represent and warrant that, for all such content you provide, you own or otherwise control all necessary rights to do so and to meet your obligations under this Agreement.
+You represent and warrant that, for all such content you provide, you own or otherwise control all necessary rights to do so and to meet your obligations under this User Agreement.
 You represent and warrant that such content is accurate.
-You represent and warrant that use of any such content (including derivative works) by us, our users, or others in contract with us, and in compliance with this Agreement, does not and will not infringe any Intellectual Property Rights of any third party. eBay takes no responsibility and assumes no liability for any content provided by you or any third party.
+You represent and warrant that use of any such content (including derivative works) by us, our users, or others in contract with us, and in compliance with this User Agreement, does not and will not infringe any Intellectual Property Rights of any third party. eBay takes no responsibility and assumes no liability for any content provided by you or any third party.

-We may offer catalogs including, for example, product images, descriptions and specifications that are provided by third parties (including eBay users).
-You may use catalog content solely in your eBay listings.
-The permission to use catalog content is subject to modification or revocation at any time at eBay's sole discretion.
+We offer product data (including images, descriptions and specifications) that are provided by third parties (including eBay users).
+You may use that content solely in your eBay listings. eBay may modify or revoke that permission at any time in our sole discretion.
+The product data includes copyrighted, trademarked and other proprietary materials.
+You agree not to remove any copyright, proprietary, or identification markings in the product data and not to create any derivative works based on that data (other than by including the data in your listings).

-While we try to offer reliable data, we cannot promise that the catalogs or other content provided through the Services will always be available, accurate, complete, and up-to-date.
-As a buyer, you agree that eBay is not responsible for examining or warranting the listings or content provided by third parties through the Services, and that you will not attempt to hold us liable for any inaccuracies.
-As a seller, it is your responsibility to review the content of your listings for accuracy and that you will not attempt to hold our catalog providers or us responsible for inaccuracies.
-The catalog may include copyrighted, trademarked or other proprietary materials.
-You agree not to remove any copyright, proprietary, or identification markings included within the catalogs and not to  create any derivative works based on catalog content (other than by including them in your listings).
+We try to offer reliable product data, but cannot promise that the content provided through the Services will always be available, accurate, complete, and up-to-date.
+You agree that eBay is not responsible for examining or warranting the listings or content provided by third parties through the Services, and that you will not attempt to hold us or our data providers liable for inaccuracies.
+As a seller, you agree to ensure that content directly associated with your listings is accurate.

 The name "eBay" and other eBay marks, logos, designs, and phrases that we use in connection with our Services are trademarks, service marks, or trade dress of eBay in the U.S. and other countries.
-They may not be used without the express written prior permission of eBay.
-A non-exhaustive list of our trademarks and the policy governing their use is available here.
+They may not be used without the express written prior permission of eBay..

 Notice for Claims of Intellectual Property Violations and Copyright Infringement Pursuant to Section 512(c) of Title 17 of the United States Code